 Also famous by the formal name CITIC Plaza, China Zun is a 524 meters tall building.
 There are 108 floors in this tower.
 It is named after an ancient vessel.
 Also, its shape is inspired by the vessel itself.
 China Zun was constructed in two divisions; once in 2017 and then in 2018.

 A rooftop pool sits pretty on the top floor of this multipurpose building.
 No building in Beijing is going to surpass it in height for the near future.
-It will be inaugurated in March 2019.
+It was inaugurated in March 2019.

 8. Tianjin Chow Tai Fook Finance Centre – 530 meters